-In 2013 an architectural competition for the extension of the institute began and an experimental photovoltaic system was installed on the roof of the institute.
+In 2013, an architectural competition for the extension of the institute began and an experimental photovoltaic system was installed on the institute's roof.

-In 2008, there are already 50 years of research at Stiftstrasse.
-Following the retirement of Prof. Wieghardt in August 2010, Prof. Frank Neese was appointed Director of the MPI for Bioinorganic Chemistry and Scientific Member of the Max Planck Society in July 2011.
-In October, Prof. Robert Schlögl joined the Institute as provisional head of the MPI for Bioinorganic Chemistry.
+In 2008, we were looking back on 50 years of research at the "Kahlenberg".
+Following the retirement of Prof. Wieghardt in August 2010, Prof. Frank Neese was appointed Director of the MPI for Bioinorganic Chemistry and scientific member of the Max Planck Society in July 2011.
+In October, Prof. Robert Schlögl joined the institute as provisional head of the MPI for Bioinorganic Chemistry.

-In 2012, the President of the Max Planck Society announced the launch of the excellent research work of the Max Planck Institute for Chemical Energy Conversion at the annual meeting of the MPG.
+In 2012, the President of the Max Planck Society announced the launch of the excellent research work of the Max Planck Institute for Chemical Energy Conversion at the annual meeting of the Max Planck Society.

-Prof. Dr. Wolfgang Lubitz was appointed as the new Director of the Institute and accepted as a Scientific Member of the Max Planck Society.
+Prof. Dr. Wolfgang Lubitz was appointed Director of the institute and accepted as a scientific member of the Max Planck Society.
 His research focused on biophysical chemistry and the spectroscopy of metal proteins.
-Three years later, in 2003, the institute was reoriented and renamed: MPI for Bioinorganic Chemistry.
+Three years later, in 2003, the institute was reoriented and renamed as MPI for Bioinorganic Chemistry.

 The Ernst Haage Foundation was established in 2006.
-Every year, the foundation honors outstanding achievements of young scientists and promotes the next generation of scientists.
+Since then, the foundation annually honors outstanding achievements of young scientists and trainees with the Ernst Haage Award.

-In 1995 the annual lecture "Frontiers in Biological Chemistry" was established.
+In 1995, the annual award and lecture series "Frontiers in Biological Chemistry" (today Frontiers in Chemical Energy Conversion) was established.

-In 1957 Prof. Dr. Günther O. Schenck was appointed Founding Director of the Independent Department of Radiation Chemistry of the MPI for Coal Research and Scientific Member of the Max Planck Society.
-One year later the Independent Department of Radiation Chemistry of the MPI for Coal Research was founded.
-In 1963 the construction of the institute building began, which was inaugurated after two years.
+In 1957, Prof. Dr. Günther O. Schenck was appointed Founding Director of the Independent Department of Radiation Chemistry of the MPI für Kohlenforschung and scientific member of the Max Planck Society.
+One year later, the Independent Department of Radiation Chemistry of the MPI für Kohlenforschung was founded.
+In 1963, the construction of the institute building began, which was inaugurated two years later.

-In 1968 Prof. Schenck was released as director due to a serious illness.
-Prof. G. Wilke, Deputy Director of the MPI for Coal Research, temporarily took over the official duties.
+In 1968, Prof. Schenck was released as Director due to a serious illness.
+Prof. G. Wilke, Deputy Director of the MPI für Kohlenforschung, temporarily took over the official duties.

-The Max Planck Society finally appointed Prof. Dr. Oskar E. Polansky as a Scientific Member of the Society.
+The Max Planck Society then appointed Prof. Dr. Oskar E. Polansky as a scientific member of the society.
 He conducted research in the Independent Department of Radiation Chemistry as group leader in the field of organic photochemistry and theoretical chemistry.